Hi! My name is Monica. I am a beginner of Japanese, and I am here writing this to share my insights on how I study the language.

 I stepped up my DIY Japanese learning by labeling almost all the things I have in my room.
 I also wrote down all the Hiragana and Katakana alphabet on the wall that way I won’t forget them.
 It works!
-It’s way too easy to remember them now that I can see it everyday.
-I have no excuse of not studying Japanese coz these prints all over my house are my reminders. 🙂
+It’s way easier to remember them now that I can see it everyday.
+I have no excuse of not studying Japanese coz these printouts are all over my house.
+They serve us my reminders.

 These are just snippets of what my learning style look like.
 I don’t want to show the entire look of my room coz it’s messy with all the writings I posted on every wall.
 They’re everywhere!
-(Hahaha) This is how I exactly study.
-When I was prepping for the nursing and teaching board exam many years ago, I did it this way, and it worked for me coz I passed both exams (one take only) 😉 ,so I’m quite certain that my efforts are not wasted.
+This has always been my way of studying how (only when it’s something I find very important).
+When I was prepping for the nursing and teaching board exam many years ago, I did it this way.
+It worked for me coz I passed both exams (one take only), so I’m certain that my efforts are not wasted.
 I can do it!

-TIP #9: Install/Download some free mobile apps and use them to practice your Japanese.
+TIP #9: Install some free mobile apps and use them to practice your Japanese.